smiley22/S22.Imap/Readme.md

 ### Bug reports

-Please send your bug reports and questions to [smileytwentytwo@gmail.com](mailto:smileytwentytwo@gmail.com) or create a new issue on the GitHub project homepage.
+Please send your bug reports to [smileytwentytwo@gmail.com](mailto:smileytwentytwo@gmail.com) or create a new issue on the GitHub project homepage.